wescules/Schwab-Tax-Optimizer/README.md

 ## Disclaimer

 This tool is for **informational and educational purposes only**.
 It does not constitute financial, tax, or investment advice.
 Please consult a tax professional before making any decisions.

----

-Let me know if you'd like the script to be turned into a web app or if you want a sample output CSV for testing.